SinghNavnoor/homelessness_PIT_count_analysis/README.md

 3. **Shape of the dataset**:
 - As the years have passed, the number of variables in the dataset has steadily increased.
 - For example, the PIT Count 2007 dataset contains 386 rows and *26 columns*, while the PIT Count 2023 has 389 rows and *646 columns*.
-- This increase in variables has has a net positive impact.
+- This increase in variables has had a net positive impact.
 It allows for more detailed analysis based on the population's age, race, gender and other demographic factors.
-This enhanced granularity aids in undersanding the diverse needs of the homeless population and developing tragetted interventions.
+This enhanced granularity aids in undersanding the diverse needs of the homeless population and developing targetted interventions.

 4. **Key Columns**